Welcome to my site!

 On the other hand, my passion for photography was birthed during my teenage years in Lagos.
 However, I only began to invest more in my artistry as a self- taught photographer in late 2017.
 I’m currently interested in portraiture, boudoir and conceptual photography which I use as a means to tell stories and share various narratives.
 My images have been published in several print and online media including O Globo, Brazil’s biggest national newspaper, Falstaff, Gal Dem Zine and Positive News.

-In June 2019, my conceptual photography project, Ileke was curated in a solo exhibition as part of the Athens and Epidaurus Festival, and a collaborative project celebrating the life of a 1940s WWII heroine (to be announced) would be exhibited in November in London.
+In June 2019, my conceptual photography project, Ileke was curated in a solo exhibition as part of the Athens and Epidaurus Festival.
+In October of the same year, I was chosen to show selected works at Kings College London as part of their celebration of Black History Month; and a collaborative art project celebrating the life of a 1940s WWII heroine (to be announced) would be exhibited in November in London.

 My debut novel, The Returnees will be published by Hodder & Stoughton in May 2020.
 I’m currently based in London and working on my second novel while empowering women through the art of boudoir photography.